dincaslan/SelfRefreshing-Training/BioinfoGeneral/UTRSequenceHomology.md

 ### Using Command Line
 The first way is using command lines: wget, eutils and blast+.
+Since most tools has whole FASTA and the coding sequence only FASTA (CDS), I simply substract the CDS from Full FASTA to have 5 prime non-coding sequences.

 ```bash
 # More info about eutils and efectch, https://www.ncbi.nlm.nih.gov/books/NBK179288/, https://github.com/NCBI-Hackathons/EDirectCookbook, https://www.ncbi.nlm.nih.gov/books/NBK25499/table/chapter4.T._valid_values_of__retmode_and/, https://www.ncbi.nlm.nih.gov/books/NBK25499/,